Foxh0und/flawlessrhetoric/_posts/2018-09-09-Away-Goal-Analysis.md

 Whilst the total count does not show us anything particularly insightful, it is a good visualisation clearly showing the goals, and the obvious increase from the 2003-04 season.
 <br>
 ![Count](https://raw.githubusercontent.com/Foxh0und/Away-Goal-Analysis/master/Plots/Count.png)
-It is quite clear to see that the home goals have always been more prelevant than away goals.
+It is quite clear to see that the home goals have always been more prevelant than away goals.
 But does that mean that away goals are worth more?
 <br>
 ### Away Goals Per Game
 Here we can see the amount of away goals per game (on average).